 The tony trappings of upscale

 Having explored the ins and outs of caustic relationships in both Who's Afraid of Virginia Woolf?
 (1966) and Carnal Knowledge (1971), Mike Nichols is cinema's unofficial frontline correspondent in the war between the sexes.
-With wit and candor, he goes to places of rare honesty in human relations and somehow finds ways of making us see parts of ourselves in some of the most odious characters, reinforcing that sometimes even at our most monstrous, most of us are rarely less than just human.
+With wit and candor, he goes to places of rare honesty in human relations and somehow finds ways of making us see parts of ourselves in some of the most odious characters.
+Reinforcing the notion that that sometimes even at our most monstrous, most of us are rarely ever less than just human.

 WHAT I LOVE ABOUT THIS FILM: